Frequently asked questions

 A qualification for the master program is given if a Bachelor of Science degree has been completed above average at a university or a technical college (Fachhochschule), in a study program belonging to the Life Sciences, either in Germany or abroad.
 Such qualifying study programs are for example Horticultural and/or Agricultural Sciences, Environmental Sciences, Forestry, Biology or Molecular Biotechnology.
 If this qualification is given students may apply and an admission procedure is initiated.

-The window for the online application process is usually from March 1st to May 31st for a start in winter term or from October 1st to December 31st for a start in summer term.
-However, please consult the university's website for current information and the official dates.
+The window for the online application process is from March 1st to May 31st for a start in winter term or from September 1st to December 31st for a start in summer term.
+However, please consult the TUM's website for current information and the official dates.

 6. How do I prove my proficiency in English?